eBooks

 By being aware of these, you can craft a synopsis that effectively captures the essence of your work without falling into these traps.

 1. Being Too Vague: One of the most common mistakes is not providing enough detail about the plot and characters.
-While you want to avoid spoilers, it’s important to give a clear overview of the story arc and what drives the characters.
+For a submission synopsis, include spoilers.
+Give the evaluator a clear view of the central conflict, the major turns, the climax, and the ending.
 Avoid generalities and include specific plot points and character motivations to give agents and publishers a good sense of your story.

-3. Losing the Narrative Voice: A synopsis should not only convey the plot but also the tone and style of your writing.
+3. Losing the Narrative Voice: A synopsis should convey the plot in clear prose and retain enough of the manuscript's tone to avoid sounding generic.
 Keeping the narrative voice consistent in the synopsis can give readers a taste of your writing style and help maintain interest.

 4. Forgetting the Ending: Sometimes, writers may omit the ending in the synopsis to avoid spoilers.
 However, agents and publishers expect the synopsis to reveal how the story concludes to assess the manuscript's full arc and potential.
 Ensure your synopsis includes a clear and concise ending.

-5. Overusing Jargon or Clichés: While it’s important to convey the essence of your story, relying too much on genre clichés or jargon can make your synopsis feel generic.
-Use clear and compelling language that reflects the uniqueness of your story.
+5. Overusing Jargon or Clichés: While it's important to convey the essence of your story, relying too much on genre clichés or jargon can make your synopsis feel generic.
+Use clear, specific language that could only describe this story.

 6. Neglecting the Format: A disorganized or poorly formatted synopsis can be off-putting to readers.
 Stick to a clear structure, use concise paragraphs, and ensure your synopsis is easy to read.
-Typically, a single-spaced page with standard margins and font size is expected.
+Formatting requirements vary.
+Use the requested font, spacing, margins, and page count; if no instructions are given, choose a plain readable manuscript format and label the document clearly.

 7. Not Proofreading: As with any professional document, typos, grammatical errors, and awkward phrasing can detract from the quality of your synopsis.
 Proofread carefully or consider having someone else review your synopsis to catch any mistakes you may have missed.